SalomePlatform/shaper/src/FeaturesPlugin/doc/cutFeature.rst

   **Cut operation**

 - **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut by tool objects.
-  Any kind of shape can be selected.
-Also allows selection of compsolids/compound subshapes.
+  Any kind of shape can be selected, including subshapes of compsolids/compounds.
-  In this case only selected subshapes will be cut, other will stay untoched (as much as possible).
+  In this case only selected subshapes will be cut, others will stay untouched (as much as possible).
-- **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be cut main objects.
+- **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will cut main objects.
-  Any kind of shape can be selected.
-Also allows selection of compsolids/compounds subshapes.
+  Any kind of shape can be selected, including subshapes of compsolids/compounds.
   Non-selected subshapes from compsolids/compounds will be ignored.
 - **See preview** button shows a result of the operation.